The OCC is Ontario's largest, most inclusive, and credible business network.

 Recent Publications: See our Fair Hydro Plan one-pager Ontario’s Fair Hydro Plan: How Will it Impact Your Business (May 2017), our report Leading the Charge: Submission for Ontario’s 2017 Long-Term Energy Plan (December 2016), our letter to the Ontario Energy Board on utility delivery charges (September 2016).

 Ontario’s business community understands the need to address climate change.
-However, it is essential that the Province does so in a way that maximizes economic benefits while minimizing cost.
-On January 1, 2017, Ontario launched a cap and trade program.
 The OCC is committed to advocating for the revenue generated through this program to be directed back to the business community and to ensure that cap and trade compliments Ontario’s business landscape.

-Related publications: See our letter to Premier Kathleen Wynne (April 2017), letter to Minister of Environment (May 2016) and our report Clean Profits: Pricing Carbon and Embracing the Economic Potential of Cap and Trade (2015).
+Related publications: See our Waste and Litter Submission (April 2019), letter to Minister of Environment (May 2016) and our report Clean Profits: Pricing Carbon and Embracing the Economic Potential of Cap and Trade (2015).

 A productive and accountable government is integral to a prosperous Ontario.
 The OCC takes every opportunity to provide proactive policy solutions to government regarding budgeting, revenue collection, and fiscal sustainability.
 The OCC continues to advocate for a competitive taxation system, a regulatory environment that encourages innovation, and a balanced Budget.